 The main legislative document that serves as employment law in Hong Kong is the Employment Ordinance.
 It governs the types of employment contracts that can be concluded between en employer and an employee in Hong Kong and it also covers issues like employment protection and benefits for employees.

 Our Hong Kong lawyers can help you understand the provisions of the employment law and hire employees.
 The law applies equally for local and foreign employees and the rights and benefits apply for all individuals engaged in a work contract.

 An employment contract is an agreement signed between the employer and the employee which contains the basic conditions for employment.
 This agreement governs the relationship between the two parties, however if the terms of the agreement are less favorable for the employee, the provisions of the Employment Ordinance will prevail.
 As a business owner in Hong Kong you will need to provide employees with the minimum statutory entitlements.

 The employment contract must contain basic information about the work conditions and the specifics of the employment.
 It will contain information about the wages, wage period, length of notice for contract termination, and the end of year payment (if any).
 The contract is usually concluded in writing and both parties receive a copy.

-protects employees against race discrimination, racial harassment, disability discrimination, sex discrimination or sexual harassment.
-If you are an employee in Hong Kong and have been discriminated and harassed, our lawyers in Hong Kong
+The Employment Ordinance protects employees against race discrimination, racial harassment, disability discrimination, sex discrimination or sexual harassment.
+If you are an employee in Hong Kong and have been discriminated and harassed, our lawyers in Hong Kong can help you.

 Employee’s benefits and minimum entitlements